 With this season-long series of fun, enjoyable and exciting events Arc 1950 Le Village aims to turn every moment of your holiday into a celebration with a varied and constantly renewing programme of events.

 When you visit Arc 1950 Le Village you have a chance to try lots of fun activities besides skiing or boarding.

-A thrilling new zipline has opened from the top of Varet gondola and allows riders to fly over the “flying kilometer” slope that was created for the 1992 Albertville Olympics at 130 km/hr (over 80 mph!).
+A thrilling new zipline has recently opened from the top of Varet gondola and allows riders to fly over the “flying kilometer” slope that was created for the 1992 Albertville Olympics at 130 km/hr (over 80 mph!).

 At the top of the slopes and lifts at an altitude of 3226 metres, the Aiguille Rouge footbridge offers a 360° view of the exceptional panorama of the highest Alpine peaks and an educational trail.
 Accessible on foot or on skis, it overlooks the Hauts de Villaroger Reserve and the Vanoise National Park, revealing a 360° panorama of the Alps.

-Other new opportunities include the chance to enjoy a helicopter flight or try paragliding with Evolution 2.
+Other opportunities include the chance to enjoy a helicopter flight or try paragliding with Evolution 2.
 Departing from just next to the resort you’ll fly over the village to get a bird’s eye view of the mountain area and its snowy peaks.